Not sure what you need to do to get your Wyoming contractor’s license and start your business? We have the step-by-step guide here.

 Grab your notebook and pen - it’s time to go through how to get a general contractor license in Wyoming.

-Every state handled licensure laws a little differently.
+Every state handled contractor licensure laws a little differently.
 In Wyoming’s case, they leave most contractor licensing to local jurisdictions to decide.
 Except for electricians, there are no state-wide license requirements for contractors.
-Instead, you’ll need to reach out to your town’s government to apply for a license.
+Instead, you’ll need to reach out to your town’s government to apply for a contractor license.

 You’ll find local jurisdiction websites and contact information here.